 All inpatient rotations of the Internal Medicine Residency at Overlook Medical Center are offered at Overlook Medical Center.
 Our rotations do not require overnight call coverage and employ a night float system.

 Team A which is comprised of a senior (PGY2/3) resident and two PGY1 residents is supervised by a hospitalist from the Atlantic Medical Group.
 This team has an average census of 16 patients so the PGY1 resident has no more than eight patients due to the high level of complexity of the medical cases.
 This team cares for a wide range of general medical cases including the patients in our intermediate care unit (IMCU).
 This unit provides a level of care between a general medical floor and an intensive care unit.

-Team C is comprised of a senior (PGY2/3) resident and one PGY1 resident.
+Team C is comprised of a senior (PGY2/3) resident and two PGY1 residents.
 This team is supervised by our full-time medicine faculty.
-The team’s average census is 10 patients.
+The team’s average census is 16 patients.
 This team provides care for patients with neurological disorders including patients in our Level IV Epilepsy Center and the Advanced Comprehensive Stroke Center.
 The residents on Team C are also exposed to perioperative medicine and care for patients on our hip fracture service.

 Team D is our General Medicine Teaching service.
 This team includes one senior (PGY2/3) resident and two PGY1 residents.
 This team is supervised by one of our fulltime medicine faculty.
 Team D has an average census of 16 patients so each intern cares for a maximum of eight patients.
 Patients on this service have a wide array of inpatient medical diagnoses and are representative of our diverse population including patients from our residency outpatient practice.